 20. Messages redirected to the empire leader [ top ]

 Some of the messages countries receive are automatically redirecting to the empire leader.

 Example: Contract offers must be accepted.
 The empire leader receives the message with the name of the country where the contract is offered.

 The leader must go to the contract acceptance page of that country and accept the contract.
-The leader country is not able to accept contract for other countries.

 The initial period of about 5 years after a country is conquered, is quiet.
 People do not start rebellions but rather give the empire leader a chance.
 Following that period, the chance that a rebellion will start depends on the welfare in the country and the performance of the conquering country in the past years.

 The chance may be small if the welfare index of the conquered country is very high and may be much larger if the welfare index is low.
 Rebellions will start in all cases but may be rare and mild.

 The damage caused by rebellions increases with time.
 The first five attacks may be light and hit one or two corporations.
 Following attacks will become larger and will cause more damage.

 The conditions for a rebellion in a conquered country are: